 If it’s not good enough for my table, it’s not good enough for yours.”~Hal Bennett

-There are a few things you should know about the meats you buy in supermarkets.
+There are a few things you should know about the meats you buy.

 This is where buying locally is the best way.
-With this Farm to Family special, you can go look at the cattle and ask Hal, your long-time, neighborhood butcher to tell you all about this beef.
+With our Farm-To-Family special, you can actually go look at the cattle and ask Hal, your long-time, neighborhood butcher, to tell you all about this beef.

 All steers graze on pasture for the first six months to a year of their lives, but most finish at a feedlot on a concentrated mix of corn, soy, grains, and other supplements, plus hormones and antibiotics.
 This causes an unnatural growth spurt that can get the steers to market up to a year sooner, which means more profit for high-volume meat processors.

-Another thing you should know about high-volume beef processors; during the robotized cutting and packing stage, some cuts are injected with water, tenderizers and flavoring.
+Also, you should know about high-volume beef processors.
+During the robotized cutting and packing stage, some cuts are injected with water, tenderizers and flavoring.
 All this extra treatment is to compensate for the poor taste that short aging times produce.

 Because of all this, more and more people want to eat simpler, less processed foods, like their grandparents ate.
-Buying all grass-fed beef from a neighbor is one of the ways to do that.
+Buying beef from a “neighbor” with Johnston‘s is your way to do this.

 Here‘s an example of a recent order.

-Finished price was $5.95 per lb. in your freezer.
+The finished price was 50-75% LESS than grocery prices per pound in your freezer.
 WHAT A DEAL!